-Work for the Dole is a work experience program under jobactive for the long-term unemployed (12 months or longer) and is one way a job seeker can meet their mutual obligation requirements.
-Most job seekers will not be required to participate in Work for the Dole because they find a job in the first 12 months of being on income support.
+Work for the Dole is a work experience program and is one way a job seeker can meet their mutual obligation requirements.

-Its primary aim is to keep people connected with the labour market by helping them gain employability skills, while at the same time giving back to the community.
-Host Organisations get extra sets of hands to help with tasks they could not normally get done.
+Its primary aim is to keep people connected with the labour market by helping them gain employability skills, while at the same time contributing to their community.

 Why did the Government introduce Work for the Dole?